Make clear-outs routine (and sell ANYTHING)

 eBay normally sends out an email to let users know about these events.

 Sellers also have to pay eBay a ‘final value fee,’ which is 10% of the final transaction value, including postage.

 Sometimes eBay runs promotions where you can save on final value fees when you list over a certain period, so keep an eye out.

-However, if your buyer chooses to pay via PayPal you will have to pay PayPal fees on the transaction.
-This is currently 3.4% of the total sale price plus 20p per transaction.
+If your buyer chooses to pay via PayPal, you will have to pay PayPal fees on the transaction.
+This is usually 2.9% of the total sale price plus 30p per transaction.

 End auctions on a Sunday